sai-varshini-011/DinMitra/README.md

 Dinmitra is designed as a supportive first step — not a replacement for professional mental health care.

+Built solo for the online round of Idea2Impact 2026 by M SAI VARSHINI

 ---

 *Built solo for the online round of Idea2Impact 2026 by [Your Name].*